Thursday 1 May 2025

 Southern Basin

-The aim of this service is to reduce some of the uncertainty about upcoming irrigation water availability, to assist with early and informed farm decision making, and to provide online links to help you actively keep up to date.
+The aim of this service is to reduce some of the uncertainty about upcoming irrigation water availability, to assist with early and informed farm decision making, and provide online links to help you actively keep up to date.

 In this update: